• Skip to primary navigation

 Entrance to Bathtub Gin

-In my pre-trip research, Bathtub Gin & Co. in the Belltown neighborhood near Pike Place market was often listed as one of the best speakeasies in Seattle.
+In my pre-trip research, Bathtub Gin & Co., located in the Belltown neighborhood near Pike Place Market, was often listed as one of the best speakeasies in Seattle.
+This small, split-level cocktail lounge is accessed through a nondescript wooden door in an alley.
+A silver sign on the brick wall and a crystal chandelier visible through the window let you know you're in the right place.

 Bathtub Gin opened in 2009 in the old boiler room of a former hotel.
-Seating is limited, and they don't accept reservations, so unless you arrive when they open, take what you can get.
+Seating is limited, and reservations are not accepted, so unless you arrive when they open, take what you can get.
+We walked up a short flight of stairs to cushioned stools at a tiny bar in this cozy hideaway.
+I counted four small tables and one baby bathtub on the lower level.

 Diamond Hands cocktail at Bathtub Gin